zaphyr-org/documentation/repositories/1.x/session.md

 composer require zaphyr-org/session
 ```

----

 ## Session

 HTTP is a stateless protocol, which means that the server does not keep any information (state) between two requests.
 This is a problem when you want to keep track of a user's activity on your website.
 For example, if you want to check
 if a user is logged in, you need to keep track of that somehow.
 This is, where the session repository comes into play.
-The session repository does not store session data in the `$_SESSION` superglobal.
+The session repository does not store session data in the `$_SESSION` super global.
 Instead, the session repository uses
 custom [session handlers](#session-handlers) to store the session data.

 ### Create a session